-This lesson address the components of evidence used to support hypotheses.
-It addresses qualitative versus quantitative, as well as primary versus secondary.
+This lesson addresses the components of evidence used to support hypotheses, as well as qualitative versus quantitative and primary versus secondary.
 This would be a good lesson to start the year and requires no prerequisite skills.
 This lesson includes optional modifications for distance learning.
 Resources for use in Google Classroom are included.

 How can evidence be evaluated and used?